 Select the time range using the time picker.

-Use the blocks on the left to browse the available data for either events or metrics, and build your search.
+Use the blocks on the left to browse the available data and build your search.
 You can only select one element per block.
 Blocks are searchable.

 We use the metric system (including metric SI prefixes) to display our units.